Title

 A law in the Philippines enacted in 1988 provides free public secondary education to qualified citizens, exempting them from paying tuition and other school fees, while promoting quality education and vocational courses for gainful employment.

-The title of Republic Act No. 6655 is the "Free Public Secondary Education Act of 1988."
+RA No. 6655 is the “Free Public Secondary Education Act of 1988,” and it provides for free public secondary education and related purposes.

-No, fees related to membership in the school community such as identification cards, student organizations, and publications may be collected, but nonpayment shall not bar enrollment or graduation.
+Fees related to membership in the school community such as identification cards, student organizations, and publications may be collected.

-Yes, a student's right to free public high school attendance terminates if they fail for two consecutive school years in the majority of their academic subjects unless due to a valid cause.
+A student’s right terminates if the student fails for two (2) consecutive school years in the majority of the academic subjects enrolled, unless failure is due to a valid cause.

-All laws or parts thereof inconsistent with any provision of this Act are deemed repealed or modified accordingly.
+All laws or parts thereof inconsistent with any provision of RA 6655 are deemed repealed or modified as the case may be.

 Analyze Cases Smarter, Faster